Essential Functions: Occupational Therapy Assistant

 During the course of the Occupational Therapy Assistant program, students must demonstrate the ability to perform the functions listed below safely, reliably, and efficiently.

 Disability Act Statement: Madison College complies with all provisions of the American with Disabilities Act and makes reasonable accommodations upon request for qualified individuals.
 If you believe you may need accommodations to assist you in performing the functions listed below, please contact the Disability Resources Services (DRS) office at (608)246-6716 or (800)322-6282 ext.
-6716 (deaf students via Relay 711) or email.
+6716 (deaf students via Relay 711) or email(link sends e-mail).

 Critical Thinking: Demonstrates critical thinking ability sufficient to make appropriate judgments within the occupational therapy process.